transkatgirl/Tapestry-Loom/README.md

 1. Open a terminal in the plugin folder.
 2. Pull recent commits to the repository using `git pull`.
-3. Run `npm install && npm run build` to fetch dependencies and build the plugin.
+3. Run `wasm-pack build --release && npm install && npm run build` to fetch dependencies and build the plugin.
 4. Open Obsidian's plugin settings and disable the plugin, then re-enable it.

 ### Post-install